- The Diocese

 Pride March 2007

-The Committee on LGBT Concerns of the Episcopal Diocese of New York is partnering with Integrity-NYC Metro and many parishes and individuals to arrange for a float and DJ in the 2013 LGBT Pride March.
-The March takes place on Sunday, June 30th 2013.
-It ill proceed down Fifth Avenue from the lower 30s to its usual end point on Christopher and Greenwich in the West Village.
+The Committee on LGBT Concerns of the Episcopal Diocese of New York is arranging for a float and DJ in the 2015 LGBT Pride March.
+The March takes place on Sunday, June 28th 2015.
+It will proceed down Fifth Avenue from the lower 30s to its usual end point on Christopher and Greenwich in the West Village.
 Exact details of where and when to meet will not be given to us by the March organizers until about a week before the March and will be added to this page as soon as we have them.
 We have asked to be in the latter part of the March so that those of us with Sunday morning duties will be able to participate.
 You do not have to register independently.
 All you need to do is show up.
 All are encouraged to come and bring their parish banner.
 We have been the largest religious contingent in the March for the past several years.
 Let's keep it up.

 The Diocese has provided some funding but we need your help to raise the necessary funds to pay for the float, DJ and march registration fees.
 A total of $5000.00!